With FastComments it's possible to invoke an API endpoint whenever a comment gets added, updated, or removed from our system.

 The "Delete" Event Structure

-The "delete" event request body is a WebhookComment object, but only containing the id.
+The "delete" event request body is a WebhookComment object.

 When users are tagged in a comment, the information is stored in a list called

 mentions.
 Each object in that list

 HTTP Methods Used